Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Core Differences That Drive Clinical Choice

-The key difference lies in size vs optical performance:
+The key difference lies in material strength and usage cycle:

 Quick Comparison Overview